How does a Credit Builder Account work?

 At the end of the term, once you’ve paid off your loan, your CD matures and unlocks.
 The principal amount you put in (minus the interest paid on the loan) unlocks and comes back to you.

-Unlike some other credit builder loans, the Self Lender Credit Builder Account is available online or via our mobile app in all 50 states.
+Unlike some other credit builder loans, the Self Credit Builder Account is available online or via our mobile app in all 50 states.
 It does not require you to make a large, upfront deposit.

-Please note - the Self Lender Credit Builder Account does not provide immediate access to funds.
+Please note - the Self Credit Builder Account does not provide immediate access to funds.
 So if you need loan funds immediately, please consider a different option.

 Remember!
 It’s important to maintain active credit accounts with positive payment history to maintain or improve your credit score.
-So once you finish your Self Lender account, be sure to continue building credit through either another Self Lender loan or other credit-building option.
+So once you finish your Self account, be sure to continue building credit through either another Self loan or other credit-building option.

 For more information on how to build credit responsibly, please visit our “Simple Guide to Building Credit.”